Rakeshvd/Carton-box-detector-to-help-smother-operations-in-supply-chain/README.md

 # Carton-box-detector-in-a-video-using-Tensorflow-object-detection-API
 This model will detect carton boxes in a video(like from CCTV camera etc),and count them .This is a application in used during supply chain management and logistics.

 We use tensorflow object detection API to build a custom object recognition model.
+#METHOD 1
 # Pre requisites
 Prerequisite packages: